pulumi/docs/quickstart/azure/tutorial-container-webserver.md

         publicIP                                         13.66.202.166
     ```

-1. Test out the web server by `curl`ing the endpoint:
+1. Test out the container by `curl`ing the endpoint:

     ```
     $ curl $(pulumi stack output publicIP)